Dr. Wagner Jr.: Lucha Libre AAA Worldwide (2009–2013)

-On March 15, 2009 Dr. Wagner Jr. made a surprise appearance at Lucha Libre AAA Worldwide (AAA)'s annual Rey de Reyes ("King of Kings") event.
-First he chased off La Legión Extranjera before turning around to challenge the AAA Mega Champion El Mesias to a title match.
-On June 13, 2009, at Triplemania XVII Wagner defeated Mesias to win the AAA Mega Championship.
-After his title win Wagner went on to form the stable Los Wagnermaniacos with Silver King, Electroshock and Último Gladiador.
-Dr. Wagner Jr. successfully defended the Mega championship against both El Mesias and Cibernético in a Steel Cage Match at the 2009 Verano de Escandalo ("Summer of Scandal") show.
-At the subsequent AAA event, Heroes Inmortales III, Dr. Wagner Jr. successfully defended against El Mesias once more.
-Following two successful defenses against El Mesias, Dr. Wagner Jr. stipulated that if El Mesias lost at the 2009 Guerra de Titanes ("War of the Titans") he would not receive another title match.
-After holding the title for 181 days Dr. Wagner Jr. lost the title back to El Mesias at Guerra de Titanes.
-In the aftermath of Wagner's stable partner Electroshock winning the AAA Mega Championship at Rey de Reyes in March 2010, Electroshock, Ultimo Gladiator and even Dr. Wagner's own brother, Silver King, all turned on him and kicked him out of the stable, which they renamed Los Maniacos.
-At Triplemania XVIII Dr. Wagner Jr. pinned Electroshock to win his second AAA Mega Championship.
-Following the match El Mesias came to the ring, presented Dr. Wagner Jr. with the championship belt and then shook his hand.
+On March 15, 2009, Dr. Wagner Jr. made a surprise appearance for Lucha Libre AAA Worldwide (AAA) at Rey de Reyes ("King of Kings"), chasing off La Legión Extranjera, before challenging AAA Mega Champion El Mesías to a title match.
+At Triplemanía XVII on June 13, Dr. Wagner Jr. defeated Mesías to win the AAA Mega Championship, after which he signed a one-year exclusive contract with AAA.
+He also formed the stable Los Wagnermaniacos with Silver King, Electroshock and Último Gladiador.
+On August 21, Dr. Wagner Jr. successfully defended the championship against Mesías and Cibernético in a steel cage match at Verano de Escándalo ("Summer of Scandal").
+At Héroes Inmortales III on September 26, he successfully defended the title against Mesías once more.
+Following two successful defenses against Mesías, Dr. Wagner Jr. stipulated that if Mesías lost at Guerra de Titanes ("War of the Titans") on December 11, he would not receive another title match.
+Dr. Wagner Jr. lost the title back to Mesías after holding it for 181 days.

-On July 12, 2010, Dr. Wagner Jr. made a surprise appearance for CMLL, coming to the aid of his son El Hijo de Dr. Wagner at an event in Nuevo Laredo.
-Wagner, whose contract with AAA had recently expired, claimed that he was still on good terms with the company and offered no explanation for his appearance.
+In the aftermath of Electroshock winning the AAA Mega Championship at Rey de Reyes on March 2, 2010, he, Ultimo Gladiator and Silver King turned on Dr. Wagner Jr. and kicked him out of the stable, which they renamed Los Maniacos.
+At Triplemanía XVIII on June 6, Dr. Wagner Jr. pinned Electroshock for his second AAA Mega Championship.
+Following the match, Mesías came to the ring and presented him with the championship belt, and the two shook hands.
+On July 12, Dr. Wagner Jr. made a surprise appearance for CMLL, coming to the aid of his son, El Hijo de Dr. Wagner, at an event in Nuevo Laredo.
+Despite his AAA contract recently expiring, he claimed that he was still on good terms with the company and offered no explanation for his appearance.
+At Verano de Escándalo on August 14, Dr. Wagner Jr. successfully defended the title in a three-way match against Silver King and Vampiro.
+After the match, Silver King played an audio tape, claiming it was their late father saying that Silver King was the more talented brother.
+This revelation led to a match on October 1 at Héroes Inmortales IV, where he retained the title against Silver King.
+On October 31, Wagner Jr. formed a new alliance named Potencia Mundial (World Power) with Monster Clown, Murder Clown and Psycho Clown.
+At Guerra de Titanes on December 5, Dr. Wagner Jr. lost the AAA Mega Championship to El Zorro.

-On August 15, 2010, at Verano de Escandalo Dr. Wagner Jr. successfully defended the AAA Mega Championship in a three-way match against Silver King and Vampiro.
-After the match Silver King played an audio tape, claiming it was their late father saying that Silver King was the more talented brother.
-This revelation led to a match on October 1 at Héroes Inmortales IV, where Wagner Jr. defeated Silver King in a singles match, retaining the AAA Mega Championship.
-On October 31, 2010, Wagner Jr. formed a new alliance named Potencia Mundial (World Power) with Monster Clown, Murder Clown and Psycho Clown.
-On December 5 at Guerra de Titanes Wagner Jr. lost the AAA Mega Championship to El Zorro.
-On June 18, 2011, at Triplemanía XIX, Wagner Jr. defeated Total Nonstop Action Wrestling (TNA) performer Rob Van Dam to become the first ever AAA Latin American Champion.
-Immediately afterwards, Wagner began making challenges towards new AAA Mega Champion Jeff Jarrett.
-Wagner received his shot at the title on July 31 at Verano de Escándalo in a three-way match, which also included L.A.
+At Triplemanía XIX on June 18, 2011, Dr. Wagner Jr. defeated Total Nonstop Action Wrestling (TNA)'s Rob Van Dam to become the inaugural AAA Latin American Champion.
+Immediately afterwards, he began making challenges towards new AAA Mega Champion Jeff Jarrett.
+Wagner received his shot at the title on July 31 at Verano de Escándalo in a three-way match, also including L.A.
 Park, but was eliminated following a distraction from Karen Jarrett and a low blow from Jarrett.
-On October 9 at Héroes Inmortales, Dr. Wagner Jr. made his first successful defense of the AAA Latin American Championship by defeating El Hijo del Perro Aguayo in a Bullterrier match.
-After the match, two of AAA's top técnicos, and Wagner's allies, La Parka and Octagón, both turned on him and joined Aguayo's Los Perros del Mal.
-On December 16 at Guerra de Titanes, Wagner Jr. lost the AAA Latin American Championship to L.A.
+On October 9, at Héroes Inmortales, Dr. Wagner Jr. made his first successful AAA Latin American Championship defense against El Hijo del Perro Aguayo in a Bullterrier match.
+After the match, two of AAA's top técnicos and Wagner's allies, La Parka and Octagón, both turned on him and joined Aguayo's Los Perros del Mal.
+At Guerra de Titanes on December 16, Wagner Jr. lost the AAA Latin American Championship to L.A.
 Park.